EnixCoda/Gitako/README.md

 ### Issues

-Any bug report or feature request discussions are welcomed, feel free to draft a [issue](https://github.com/EnixCoda/Gitako/issues/)!
+Any bug report or feature request discussions are welcomed, feel free to draft an [issue](https://github.com/EnixCoda/Gitako/issues/)!

 ### About

-#### Name and logo meaning?
+#### Name and logo?

-GitHub's totem is a cute octopus.
+The totem of GitHub is a cute octopus.
 And octopus in Japanese is `タコ`(tako).
 Then link them together:

     git + tako -> gitako

-The logo of Gitako is a tentacle of octopus, meaning Gitako works like a part of GitHub.
+The logo of Gitako is a tentacle of octopus, indicates that Gitako works like a part of GitHub.